HoangPhu0705/razer_clone/README.md

 # razer_clone
-A clone of Razor website
+A clone of Razer website